- Full-time, Part-time, Per course

 +44 (0)131 451 8415

-Heriot-Watt’s Management and Leadership in Sports Business degree has been designed to make you an expert in providing informed and inspiring leadership within sporting organisations.
-It will equip you with the business, leadership and performance management skills necessary to lead a large team of business and sports performance specialists towards achieving optimal performance and, ultimately, success.
+MSc Management and Leadership in Sports Business will teach you how to provide informed and inspiring leadership within sporting organisations.
+It will equip you with the business, leadership and performance management skills necessary to lead a large team of specialists towards achieving optimal performance and, ultimately, success.

-Through a collaboration between Heriot-Watt’s School of Social Sciences and Oriam, Scotland’s Sports Performance Centre, you will learn from industry experts and gain a real world insight into the management and leadership of global businesses and sporting organisations.
+Developed in collaboration between the Edinburgh Business School at Heriot-Watt University and Oriam, Scotland’s Sports Performance Centre, this degree allows you to learn from industry experts and gain a real world insight into the management and leadership of global businesses and sporting organisations.
 You will gain key skills in managing and measuring performance, in developing effective business strategies and in providing strong and inspirational leadership.

 Oriam: Scotland’s Sports Performance Centre